kazitoufiq/python-virtual-env-mgmt/README.md

 pip install virtualenvwrapper-win

-mkvirtualenv <env-name>             //will create a virtual env in a centralized directory
+mkvirtualenv '<env-name>'            //will create a virtual env in a centralized directory

 workon // to list all the available virtual env created using virtualenvwrapper-win in the system

 deactivate

-workon <env-name>   //to activate a environment
+workon '<env-name>'  //to activate a environment